Jasmine Rae

-Jasmine Rae is an Australian singer and songwriter who has released five studio albums via ABC Music and Universal Music Australia.
+Jasmine Rae is an Australian singer and songwriter who has released five studio albums via ABC Music Australia.
 Rae has been nominated for four ARIA Music Awards and has won two CMC Music Awards, and received the 'Global Artist of the Year' award by the US Country Music Association in 2013.
 She is also an eleven-time Golden Guitar nominee.

 Biography

 2008–2010: Telstra Road to Tamworth and Look It Up

 In 2008, Rae auditioned for and won the Telstra Road to Tamworth.
 Her prize was a recording contract with ABC Music and a performance at the 2008 CMA music festival in Nashville.

 Rae recorded and release her debut studio album Look It Up in September 2008.
 The title track, "Look It Up" was later covered by American country artist Ashton Shepherd, which become a Top 20 hit on the U.S. Billboard Hot Country Songs chart.

 In 2009, Rae toured with Brooks & Dunn.